Income Tax Rebate in India

 The individual has to submit the necessary documents to the HR department and they will apply lesser TDS on his salary.
 That person can claim in his ITR form while he files his returns.

-The taxpayers who do receive tax exemption on the House Rent Allowance (HRA) of their pay can receive tax rebate for the lease that is paid by them under section 80GG.
+The taxpayers who do receive tax exemption on the House Rent Allowance (HRA) of their pay can receive income tax rebate for the lease that is paid by them under section 80GG.

 The taxpayer can claim of the minimum of the following: